 Cheryl McBride takes the following insurances: Aetna, DMBA, Educators (EMIA), Humana/Lifesync, Magellan, PEHP (Except for Summit Care Plan), Regence Blue Cross/Blue Shield, Select Health (Except for Select Value plan), UBH (Optum)

-Paul and Cheryl use an outside billing company.
-For therapist billing questions, contact Mental Health Management, Inc at www.mhmi.net
+For insurance billing, we use an outside billing company.
+For insurance billing questions, contact Mental Health Management, Inc at www.mhmi.net

 What is pharmacogenetic testing (sometimes called genetic testing, DNA testing, cheek swab test)?

 Pharmacogenetic testing is done by the medical providers.
 The results show how a person’s genes (DNA) affect how your body uses medication.
 Until recently, drugs have been prescribed as if each drug works the same for everyone.
 Genetic research has changed the “one size fits all” approach and made “personalized medicine” possible.
 Read more.

 Do you have psychiatrists on staff?